dendibakh/perf-book/chapters/2-Measuring-Performance/2-4 Local Performance Testing.md

 *Standard deviation* quantifies how much the values in a dataset deviate from the mean on average.
 A low standard deviation indicates that the data points are close to the mean, while a high standard deviation indicates that they are spread out over a wider range.
 Unless distributions have low standard deviation, do not calculate speedups.
 If the standard deviation in the measurements is on the same order of magnitude as the mean, the average is not a representative metric.
 Consider taking steps to reduce noise in your measurements.
 If that is not possible, present your results as a combination of the key metrics such as mean, median, standard deviation, percentiles, min, max, etc.

-[TODO]: mention https://github.com/sharkdp/hyperfine, which automatically determines the number of runs, and can visualize the results as a table with mean, min, max, or as a box plot.

 Performance gains are usually represented in two ways: as a speedup factor or percentage improvement.
 If a program originally took 10 seconds to run, and you optimized it down to 1 second, that's a 10x speedup.
 We shaved off 9 seconds of running time from the original program, that's a 90% reduction in time.
 The formula to calculate percentage improvement is shown below.
 In the book, we will use both ways of representing speedups.
 $$
 \textrm{Percentage Speedup} = (1 - \frac{\textrm{New Time}}{\textrm{Old Time}}) ~\times~100\%